fosrl/docs/packages/docusaurus/docs/02-Getting Started/02-dns-networking.md

 :::warning

-Its important to **ONLY** expose the ports you need.
+Its important to **ONLY** expose and verify exposed the ports you need.
 Effectively by tunneling out to the VPS you are including the VPS in your security boundary and should consider it part of your network and secure it as such.

 :::